Some parametric tests based on sample spacings: Tests for Univariate Distributions

-Thus asymptotically, the test based on $T_{-\log,n}^{(m)}$ seems to be equivalent to the likelihood ratio test.
-Likelihood ratio tests are quite popular and are known to have nice asymptotic properties.
-Ekstr\"om (2013) showed that tests based on $T_{-\log,n}^{(1)}(\theta_0)$ have similar properties as likelihood ratio test.
-We use the $m$-spacings based test statistic
+Thus, the test based on $T_{-\log,n}^{(m)}(\theta_0)$ seems to be asymptotically equivalent to the LRT.
+The LRT is quite popular and are known to have nice asymptotic properties.
+Ekstr\"om (2013) showed that tests based on $T_{-\log,n}^{(1)}(\theta_0)$ have similar properties as the LRT.